-- 5. (1) All Council meetings must take place within Council Chambers, Municipal Hall except when Council resolves to hold meetings elsewhere. - (2) Regular Council meetings must - (a) be held on the first and third Monday of each month, except that when such Monday is a statutory holiday, the meeting shall be rescheduled so that first and third meetings of the month are regular Council meetings; [Amendment No. 2, 2014, Bylaw 2832] - (b) begin at 7:00 p.m.; and, - (c) be adjourned at 10:30 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with s.
-31; [Amendment No. 6, 2021, Bylaw 3015] - (d) Despite subsection (a), there will be no scheduled Council or Committee of the Whole meetings during the last two weeks of July and the first two weeks of August. - (3) Regular Council meetings may: - (a) be cancelled by Council, provided that two consecutive meetings are not cancelled; and - (b) be postponed to a different day, time and place by the Mayor, provided the Corporate Officer is given at least 2 days written notice; and - (c) the Corporate Officer notifies Council members of the new date and time for the meeting.
+- 6. (1) All Council meetings must take place within Council Chambers, Municipal Hall except when Council resolves to hold meetings elsewhere, or where a meeting is to be held by electronic means.
+[Bylaw No. 3044] - (2) Regular Council meetings must - (a) be held on the first and third Monday of each month, except that when such Monday is a statutory holiday, the meeting shall be rescheduled so that first and third meetings of the month are regular Council meetings; [Bylaw 2832] - (b) begin at 7:00 p.m.; and, - (c) be adjourned at 10:30 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with s.
+31; [Bylaw 3015] - (d) Despite subsection (a), there will be no scheduled Council or Committee of the Whole meetings during the last two weeks of July and the first two weeks of August. - (3) Regular Council meetings may: - (a) be cancelled by Council, provided that two consecutive meetings are not cancelled; and - (b) be postponed to a different day, time and place by the Mayor, provided the Corporate Officer is given at least 2 days written notice; and

+(c) the Corporate Officer notifies Council members of the new date and time for the meeting.